How to Drive Employee Engagement and Performance

 Giving people the freedom to choose how to achieve a goal (and ideally with who and when) can lead to massive boosts in employee motivation and ultimately results.
 (See also: “How to Motivate People: The Power of Autonomy”)

 Reality: What is happening?

 You begin the journey with the end in mind.
 The starting point is equally important.
 And you might be surprised how often even seasoned executives underestimate the need for a proper analysis of the status quo.
 Knowing where you want to be in the future is critical, but how can you get there if you don’t know where you are coming from?
-Therefore, in the Reality phase you throughly examine your current business environment, your organizational situation, and of course the situation of the individual you’re coaching.
+Therefore, in the Reality phase, you thoroughly examine your current business environment, your organizational situation, and of course, the situation of the individual you’re coaching.

 Options: What could you do?

 Now that you and your coachee know destination and starting point, it’s time to explore the options of getting from where you are to where you want to be.
 In coaching, we often refer here to “opening the coaching funnel.”
 Apply “divergent thinking”: open up to new ideas, think out of the box, brainstorm together.
 And remember, in brainstorming there is no judgment.
 Allow crazy ideas!

 Keep in mind that you, as the boss, are a partner at eye level in this process.
 Your role is to coach and ask lots of powerful questions rather than providing answers.
 Step out of your comfort zone as a boss and dare not knowing.